thedataquarry/zola-blog/content/posts/path-to-becoming-a-rustacean/index.md

 ## Rust isn't hard, it's just *different*

 No matter what language you're coming from (or, even if this is your first exposure to a programming language), the best way to approach Rust is to think of it as a language that's *different* from what you're used to, rather than a language that's hard in and of itself.
-It's a *big* and *feature-rich* language, whose core concepts can take time and effort to grasp, but there are plenty of resources out there to help you along the way.
+Rust is a big and feature-rich language whose core concepts can take time and effort to grasp, but there are plenty of resources out there to learn it over a sustained period.

 I'd argue that writing Rust *makes me a better Python programmer*, as I find myself thinking about my code's structure much more carefully than I would if I were haphazardly prototyping in a dynamically typed language.
 In Rust, you pay a cost upfront to write safer and correct code, which in turn makes you think about your code's structure and design from the get-go.